 The surname Akly was first found in Norfolk or Buckinghamshire.
 Of the two locations, Akeley (Akely) in Buckinghamshire seems to be the strongest place of origin for the surname.
 Located "in the union, hundred, and county of Buckingham, 2½ miles (N. by E.) from the town of Buckingham,"

 Akeley has remained small over the years as by the late 1800s, it only had a population of 362.
 However, the parish dates back to the Domesday Book of 1086 when it was first listed as Achelei.

 Some of the family were found in Whitworth, Durham in early years.
 "According to the Boldon book, this manor was held by Thomas de Acley, by the service of a quarter of a knight's fee."

 Early History of the Akly family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Akly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Akly research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Akly History in all our PDF Extended History products and printed products wherever possible.

 Akly Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Akly include Ackley, Acley, Acle, Ackle, Aclie, Acklie, Acly and others.

 Early Notables of the Akly family (pre 1700)